nf-core/mhcquant/docs/usage.md

 * `none`
     * No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

+## Optional Arguments

+### `--fragment_mass_tolerance`
+Specify the fragment mass tolerance used for the comet database search.
+For High-Resolution instruments a fragment mass tolerance value of 0.02 is recommended.
+(See the Comet parameter documentation: eg. 0.02)

+### `--precursor_mass_tolerance`
+Specify the precursor mass tolerance used for the comet database search.
+For High-Resolution instruments a precursor mass tolerance value of 5ppm is recommended. (eg. 5)

+### `--fragment_bin_offset`
+Specify the fragment bin offset used for the comet database search.
+For High-Resolution instruments a fragment bin offset of 0 is recommended.
+(See the Comet parameter documentation: eg. 0)

+### `--fdr_threshold`
+Specify the false discovery rate threshold at which peptide hits should be selected. (eg. 0.01)

+### `--fdr_level`
+Specify the level at which the false discovery rate should be computed. 'peptide-level-fdrs' is recommended. ('peptide-level-fdrs', 'psm-level-fdrs', 'protein-level-fdrs')

+### `--number_mods`
+Specify the maximum number of modifications that should be contained in a peptide sequence match. (eg. 3)

+### `--num_hits`
+Specify the number of hits that should be reported for each spectrum. (eg. 1)

+### `--digest_mass_range`
+Specify the mass range that peptides should fullfill to be considered for peptide spectrum matching. (eg. 800:2500)

+### `--pick_ms_levels`
+If one ms level in the raw ms data is not centroided, specify the level here. (eg. 2)

+### `--centroided`
+Choose whether the specified ms_level in pick_ms_levels is centroided or not. ("True", "False")

+### `--prec_charge`
+Specifiy the precursor charge range that peptides should fullfill to be considered for peptide spectrum matching. (eg. "2:3")

+### `--activation method`
+Specify which fragmentation method was used in the MS acquisition ('ALL', 'CID', 'ECD', 'ETD', 'PQD', 'HCD', 'IRMPD')

+### `--enzyme`
+Specify which enzymatic restriction should be applied ('unspecific cleavage', 'Trypsin', see OpenMS enzymes)

+### `--fixed_mods`
+Specify which fixed modifications should be applied to the database search (eg. '' or 'Carbamidomethyl (C)', see OpenMS modifications)

+### `--variable_mods`
+Specify which variable modifications should be applied to the database search (eg. 'Oxidation (M)', see OpenMS modifications)

+### `--num_threads`
+Specify the number of threads used for running each step in the pipeline. (eg. 5)

 ## Job Resources
 ### Automatic resubmission
 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.